 Nathan: [29:33] It took me a while to find this out, but I really love blackboards and whiteboards.
 Whiteboards are a little bit more friendly on the allergies.
-At the same time, I think the whiteboard or the blackboard provide the class with a certain dynamism of thinking on your feet where you can write something up on the board and erase it.
+At the same time, I think those two, the whiteboard or the blackboard, provide the class with a certain dynamism of thinking on your feet where you can write something up on the board and erase it.

 [30:18] When I’m teaching language, for instance, if we’re working with a particular word and students find it troubling, or hard to pronounce, or something like that, I’ll throw out eight homophones on the board.
 We’ll practice pronunciation of all eight of those.

 [30:34] They could have nothing to do with the current word that we’re working with or that they’re finding hard to pronounce, but it has everything to do with them making the language very playful and allowing them to absorb it.